 Pets burn too.
 While most young to senior cats seem more resistant to the effects of very hot weather, cats suffer from sunburn more than most other pets.
 Try to provide as much shade as possible outdoors etc. Filtabac cream is suitable as a sunblock for most pets but, as always with any new product, always patch test a small area on your pet first to make sure there is no reaction.

 Links to good websites for protective clothing for pets can be found on our Oak Flats Vet Clinic App under the tab for Medical clothing and Accessories websites.
-Our clinic App is free to download either by clicking on the App logo on the top right-hand side of our Homepage or via google and itunes stores.
+Our OF Vet Clinic App is free to download either by clicking on the App logo on the top right-hand side of our Homepage https://www.oakflatsvet.com.au/ or via Google and iTunes stores.